cazzhd/aqademia/README.md

 | `lversion`  | String | `4.0`       | Version argument for `doclicense`.            |
 | `title`     | String |             | Title of the document to be printed in lhead. |
 | `tab`       | String | `3`         | Size of tabs in listings.                     |

+# TO-DO

+- Set a fallback font to remove the `Liberation Mono` dependency
+- Migrate from `vmargin` to `geometry`
+- Make `\code{}` a global function, not only usable in normal text
+- Upgrade the template to a `.cls` file
+- Stylise default tables